 FuelPositive Announces Darrell Brown as Indigenous Clean Energy Advisor

-TORONTO, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- FuelPositive Corporation (TSX.V: NHHH) NHHHF ("FuelPositive" or the "Company") is today announcing the appointment of Darrell Brown as its new Indigenous Clean Energy Advisor.
+/EIN News/ -- TORONTO, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- FuelPositive Corporation (TSX.V: NHHH) (OTCQB: NHHHF) (“FuelPositive” or the “Company”) is today announcing the appointment of Darrell Brown as its new Indigenous Clean Energy Advisor.
 He will guide FuelPositive in connecting with Indigenous communities, partnering to advance clean energy solutions and food/health security.

 “We share with Darrell a deep conviction that our natural world needs immediate attention and protection from fossil fuel emissions and other carbon-intensive energy consumption.
 Reducing these dependencies is essential, and moving towards cleaner energy sources is key.
 With his guidance, we hope to learn from and partner with Indigenous leaders and communities and, together, address unsustainable and polluting energy production and supply chains.
 We look forward to walking this path together,” said Luna Clifford, Director of Strategic Partnerships and Alliances at FuelPositive.